-Headhunters are called headhunters because they are, literally, head hunters.
+Executive headhunters are called headhunters because they are, literally, head hunters.
 Executive recruiting firms employ specialised head hunters who search for the best candidate and approach them directly.
 They work for the client – the hiring organization – not the candidate.
-If a headhunter contacts you, it’s because they are considering you for a role with that client.
+If an executive headhunter contacts you, it’s because they are considering you for a role with that client.

 They are not trying to find you a job.

 A contingency-based staffing agency will be happy to introduce you to potential employers in the hope of earning a fee for the aforementioned introduction, but they are an entirely different type of business working on an entirely different workflow and compensation model.

 That said… if you are targeting senior-level positions, then these executive search consultants are likely to play a key role in your transition.
 Reinforce your executive job search by ensuring you are visible to head hunters who’re actively seeking the best candidates for their clients.
 As a result, it’s vital you understand what they do and how they do it!

 Executive search is considerably more expensive than more traditional recruitment methodologies (don’t worry, the hiring organization pays!).
 As a result, they typically only use this type of search in certain circumstances.
 An executive headhunter is likely to be retained when:

 - The opportunity is a fairly senior (including, but not exclusively, c-suite and board positions) executive role